Who receives the award?

-- Prof Steve Furber CBE FRS FREng, University of Manchester, Hardware, Lovelace medal winner, Chair of the Awards Committee
+- Prof Anthony G Cohn FREng CEng CITP, University of Leeds, Chair of the Awards Committee

-- Prof James Davenport, FBCS, Bath University, Computer Algebra, Chair of the BCS Academy of Computing Board
+- Prof Alastair Irons CITP FBCS, Academic Dean for Faculty of Technology, University of Sunderland, Chair of the BCS Academy of Computing Board

-- Dr Alastair Donaldson, Faculty of Engineering, Department of Computing, Imperial College London
+- Prof Alastair Donaldson, Faculty of Engineering, Department of Computing, Imperial College London

-- Katie Atkinson, Chair and Head of Department of Computer Science, University of Liverpool
+- Prof Katie Atkinson, Chair and Dean of the School of Electrical Engineering, Electronics and Computer Science, University of Liverpool

 About Roger Needham